Minibeasts come in many different shapes and sizes. Here are a few from the collections at Leeds Museums and Galleries.

 Cuban Land Snails

-Can you guess where Cuban Land Snails (bottom right) come from?
+Can you guess where Cuban Land Snails (above) come from?
 Do you think they live on land or in water?
 They are very beautiful, but sadly this has put them in danger.
 People love collecting and selling their shells.
 This means that there are less and less in the wild.
 Each shell is different but they are all the same species.